 Born outside New Hope, Pennsylvania, and calling Boulder, Colorado his home since 2000, Ramaya Soskin is most at home in a song.
-Beginning first at Naropa University he formed the rock & reggae trio named Specter X with Ian Hansson and Devin Liles that spent over 3 years heating up dance floors and generally just being awesome.
+Beginning first at Naropa University he formed the rock & reggae trio named Specter X with Ian Hansson and Devin Liles that spent over 3 years heating up dance floors and building a loyal fanbase on the front range.
 While maturing as a songwriter he practiced his craft and soon started the indie alt-rock band SLOWROSA with local songstress Cate Coslor, Tres Altman, Chris Mustaine and Jeb Bows.
 While being managed by Brian Schwartz (Dinosaur Jr., Paper Bird, Rose Hill Drive), and supported by both Coupe Studio and What Are Records?, the band performed with acts such as Devotchka, The Fray, and The Czars at Boulder's "Fox" and "Boulder Theater".
 Ramaya's next project was entitled A. Ballad Nightly and included players Jess DeNicola, Jeb Bows, Jack Leahy, and Leor Manelis.
-It was during this incarnation that Ramaya released an album of his original material entitled "All In Good Time" in November of 2007.
+It was during this incarnation that Ramaya released his 5th album of original material entitled "All In Good Time".
 Both haunting and revealing, the album is a collection of delicate lullabyes, saucy rockers, and sultry ballads.
 Upon it's release CdBaby.com gave it the "Editor's Pick of the Month" saying:

 "Simultaneously blending echoes of Iron and Wine, Ryan Adams, Wilco and Jeff Buckley, Ramaya Soskin's new album somehow engages both the daring spirit and tender vulnerability.
 Wrapping up gentle folk in lush pop harmonies, cradling thoughtful songwriting with sometimes-hushed, sometimes-assertive vocals that are strung through these songs like a golden thread, the songs on All in Good Time capture a unique pocket of inspired and sincere writing with volumes of courage and determination.
 Somewhere between the rush of falling in love and the beautiful bitterness of having your heart broken, you’ll find emotions so delicious that you can’t quite let them go.
 Such is the magic of Ramaya Soskin's All In Good Time." -Review by Tamara Turner, Music Editor for CD Baby (Editor's Pick)